formerredbeard/arduino-sauna-control/readme.md

- Feature needed to raise to .9:
- Change in heater logic to start cycling heaters when around the setTemp to keep the heaters warm enough to work properly.

  Features desired to raise to a 1.0 version:
 ----
+ - Change in heater logic to start cycling heaters when around the setTemp to keep the heaters warm enough to work properly.
-  a.
-Preheat mode with indication Sauna is to operating temp.
+ - Preheat mode with indication Sauna is to operating temp.
 I am thinking a beep when a minimum operating temperature is reached.
-  b.
-Add ability to change between C and F.
+ - Add ability to change between C and F.

  Future potential features that could be added:
 ----
-  a.
-Add variable stored in EEProm for tracking hours in use ( potentially since manually reset )
+ - Add variable stored in EEProm for tracking hours in use ( potentially since manually reset )
-  b.
-IP connectivity for monitoring purposes (not likely)
+ - IP connectivity for monitoring purposes (not likely)
-  c.
-Track time for individual person in Sauna (If wanted to track days would need to add a RTC to the mix)
+ - Track time for individual person in Sauna (If wanted to track days would need to add a RTC to the mix)

  Rev History: